-Presently, over 80% of the region’s residents use e-services.
-The most popular e-services for citizens are services for health care, education, culture, labour and employment (such as issuing a digital prescription, news of the labour market, making an appointment with a doctor, digital school records, etc).
+Today, over 80% of the region’s residents use e-services.
+The most popular e-services for citizens are health care, education, culture, labour and employment services (such as issue of a digital prescription, news of the labour market, making an appointment with a doctor, digital school records, etc).

 As of December 31, 2018, over 500 members have joined the Interdepartmental Electronic Interaction System (IEIS), including authorities of all levels, resources supplying organizations and educational organizations.
 The IEIS processes about 78 thousand applications monthly.

 The development of Electronic Document Management System (EDMS).
 Over 740 organizations, all executive bodies of state power, bodies of local self-government and subordinate authorities have joined the EDMS.

 The region has implemented projects on digitalization of priority socially important sectors such as education and health care as a part of the work to increase the efficiency of interaction between the state and citizens.